 There are some exceptions to the general trends seen in Fig. 7.
-In NGC 1333 the variability fraction is slightly below the general trend.
+In NGC 1333, the variability fraction is slightly below the general trend.
 This could in part be a statistical effect since only 23 cluster members have a HOYS light curve with sufficient data points to analyse, and the uncertainties do support this.
-Both, the λ -Ori cluster and IC 5070 a are outliers above the general trend.
+Both, the $\lambda$ -Ori cluster and IC 5070 a are outliers above the general trend.
+They have a far higher variability fraction in V and R with respect to the overall and IC 5070 a are outliers above the general trend.
 They have a far higher variability fraction in V and R, with respect to the overall trend.
-Again, this could be a statistical effect, especially for λ -Ori as there are only 25 cluster members with a HOYS light curve in it, but not all of the deviation from the trend can be fully explained that way.
-One other possibility is that the correlation between variability fraction and disk fraction breaks down for very young samples with a disk fraction above 40% (which includes two of the three outliers just mentioned).
+Again, this could be a statistical effect, especially for $\lambda$ -Ori as there are only 25 cluster members with a HOYS light curve in it, but not all of the deviation from the trend can be fully explained that way.
+One other possibility is that the correlation between variability fraction and disc fraction breaks down for very young samples with a disc fraction above 40 per cent (which includes two of the three outliers just mentioned).